KawaiiBone/LethalCompanyRemnants/README.md

 - Choosing spawn options per item, using credit cost, choosing your own spawn rarity or disabling spawning entirely.
 - Makes you able to edit the minimum and maximum scrap cost of remnant items via the config.
 - A list of scrap items that you can add in acting as remnant items for body spawning and randomizing batteries.

+Spawning remnant items:
+- The minimum and maximum remnant items spawned on moons.
+- A modifier that increases the amount of remnant items that spawns on moons, depending on the risk level of that moon.
+- The maximum duplicates of the same remnant item that can spawn on a moon.
+- The maximum remnant items found on a body.

+Spawning remnant items: (legacy spawning)
+- Use legacy spawning, spawning like normal scrap.
+This will prevent the other way of spawning remnant items.
 - Increasing the maximum spawning pool of scrap so there will be enough normal scrap to find.

 Body spawning: